monyhar/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 1. Work with the Chrome Infrastructure Labs team to get the (minimum 4) physical machines added to the Swarming pool.
-Use [chromium-swarm.appspot.com] or `src/tools/luci-go/swarming bots` to determine the PCI IDs of the GPUs in the bots.
+Use [monyhar-swarm.appspot.com] or `src/tools/luci-go/swarming bots` to determine the PCI IDs of the GPUs in the bots.
 (These instructions will need to be updated for Android bots which don't have PCI buses.)

-    1. Make sure to add these new machines to the chromium.tests.gpu Swarming pool by creating a CL against [`gpu.star`][gpu.star] in the [`infradata/config`][infradata/config] (Google internal) workspace.
+    1. Make sure to add these new machines to the monyhar.tests.gpu Swarming pool by creating a CL against [`gpu.star`][gpu.star] in the [`infradata/config`][infradata/config] (Google internal) workspace.
         Git configure your user.email to @google.com if necessary.
 Here is one